 5. Always wear a hat.
 Hats should make a comeback.
 I like hats.

 6. I know there are countries out there who are bad and mean, but the truth is, most countries’ values are surprisingly similar to those you’re selling as particularly British.
 Again, I hate to refer to the nation of my birth, but you’d never hear of them acting as if concepts like freedom or bravery are unique to their boundaries.
 Don’t act like being good is exclusive to one particular party and don’t work the nostalgia angle.
 Things weren’t so great before, you know.
 Do you remember Walkmans?
 Try to tell me those were better than iPods.
 You can’t.

 7. When you do have to deal with the baddies, hold them responsible.
 Whether they’re warmongers or bankers, they should be held accountable and, for fuck’s sake, don’t take their money.

 8. Income disparity is bull shit.
-If you can’t say this allowed, you’re obviously a posh twat who can’t serve your country.
-If you say it allowed but don’t really mean it, go to the back of the queue.
+If you can’t say this aloud, you’re obviously a posh twat who can’t serve your country.
+If you say it aloud but don’t really mean it, go to the back of the queue.